Why It’s Time to Ditch Your Loofah

 As a way to exfoliate and rid the body of dead skin, loofahs are pretty straightforward—you just have to use it to scrub the body, and you’ll feel incredibly clean right after.

-But… what if I told you that’s actually not the case?
+But… what if we told you that’s actually not the case?

 From stripping the body of its natural oils to introducing bacteria to the body, there are numerous reasons why it’s time for you to ditch your loofah.